South of the M4 Strategic Development Location (SDL)

 Get involved and help us build real communities, not just buildings.
 You can get involved in the following ways

 - Community forums - We have created community forums for each major development area.
 The forums are your way to find out what is happening and to get involved.
-If you would like to be added to the email list for the Shinfield forum, email us at email@example.com
+If you would like to be notified of future Shinfield forums, sign up for our newsletter

 - 'New residents' meetings and social groups - When there are about 100 new homes being lived in, we host a ‘new neighbours’ meeting to welcome new residents to Wokingham.
 We use this meeting to introduce ourselves and the services we provide.
 We work with partners in this effort, usually the developers, Churches Together and housing associations.
 We encourage the residents to build relationships, establish a Facebook group, and then start a Residents Association.
 Some of the events we’ve held in the past include pub quiz nights and community lunches.
 If you are a new resident in one of the Shinfield Parish major development locations and would like to receive emails about new resident events, email us at firstname.lastname@example.org